 DFG HEISENBERG-Research Group Plant Architecture

-Head: PD Dr. sc. nat.
+Head: Prof. Dr. sc. nat.
 Thorsten Schnurbusch

 Developmental and Molecular Genetics of Cereal Spikes